80884Lane/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Function inside of function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Dan's roll will always have : "Dan rolled a" . newRoll will change randomly each time between 1-6

 c.
 What is the lexical scope of `newRoll`?

+Variable inside a Function, which is inside another function.

 ### Task 2c - Exit Ticket